bookofproofs/bookofproofs.github.io/_sources/history/18th-century/gauss.md

 * In June 1802 Gauss visited Olbers who had discovered Pallas in March of that year and Gauss investigated its orbit.
 * Olbers requested that Gauss be made director of the proposed new observatory in Göttingen, but no action was taken.
 * Gauss began corresponding with Bessel, whom he did not meet until 1825, and with Sophie Germain.
-* Gauss married Johanna Ostoff on 9 October, 1805.
 * In 1807 Gauss left Brunswick to take up the position of director of the Göttingen observatory.
 * Gauss arrived in Göttingen in late 1807.
-* In 1808 his father died, and a year later Gauss's wife Johanna died after giving birth to their second son, who was to die soon after her.
-* Gauss was married for a second time the next year, to Minna the best friend of Johanna, and although they had three children, this marriage seemed to be one of convenience for Gauss.
 * Gauss's work never seemed to suffer from his personal tragedy.
 * Gauss's contributions to theoretical astronomy stopped after 1817, although he went on making observations until the age of 70.
 * Much of Gauss's time was spent on a new observatory, completed in 1816, but he still found the time to work on other subjects.